arbourtrary/scrolling-video/README.md

 ## Encoding Videos for Scroll Scrubbing (HandBrake)

 Scroll-driven playback seeks to arbitrary positions, so videos need frequent keyframes.
-Two HandBrake presets are included in `handbrake/`:
+[HandBrake](https://handbrake.fr/) is an open source video transcoder and 2 HandBrake presets are included in `handbrake/`:

 | Preset | Keyframe Interval | Quality | Best for |
 |---|---|---|---|